Hariharan-2711/UART-FIFO/README.md

 The UART protocol has a frame configured in the following way: 1 start bit, 8 data bits, 1 stop bit, 0 parity bits

-The project has 5 modules namely:
+The project has 5 verilog modules,

 1. Transmitter.v -
      This module implements the function of the transmitter.
 It has FSM consisting of 6 states.